Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/Investigational-Data-Sources/README.md

 So SIEMs are really where, you know, a good place to start when it comes to where are some of them data Sources? >> Yeah.
 If you are implementing a SIEM solution in your environment.
 Wes is absolutely right.
 It's going to be pulling all that information from all those different endpoints and saying, "Hey, I think this is something we've gotten alerts that are set up and generated to do x, y or z IDS and IPS alerts can go in there as well.
 But as you can see that can still be a bit of a daunting task, because there are a lot of log files that could be involved."

-You see, what this highlighting here for us in the studio on our network 3.1 million events.
+You see, what this is highlighting here for us in the studio on our network 3.1 million events.
 This is still a lot of data to process which is where these next frameworks come into play.

 Netflow - Cisco Propriatary